ndiddy99/openmadoola/README.md

 - The selected weapon is visible during gameplay, and you can change weapons without pausing
 - Darutos gets drawn even when he's only partially visible, making him easier to see
 - Fixed a bug where the orb you get at the end of a level wasn't animated correctly
-- Fixed a bug where the mirroring on the fireball that some enemies throw wasn't initialized
 - Fixed a bug where Nipata would get stuck if it spawned in a narrow gap

 ## Build Instructions